SoftUni-Internal/interactive-content/EN/04-SOLID/06-Dependency-Inversion.md

 This type of injection suggests injecting the dependencies through method parameters.

 **Pros**
-- No change in the rest of the class
+- Does not require changes in the rest of the class
 - Very flexible

 **Cons**
-- Many parameters
+- Holds many parameters
 - Breaks the method signature

 ## Example